research-software-collaborations/research-software-collaborations.github.io/pages/docs/reimbursement.md

   * Reimbursed travel should use the least expensive options possible, which reasonably meet normal travel time constraints.
   * Reimbursed travel should be booked in **regular, economy fares**.
 No business class or paid economy class upgrades can be reimbursed.
 In cases where airlines offer "economy basic" or similar discounted fares, with limitations on carry-on baggage or similar, it is fine to choose the "regular" economy fare permitting baggage.
   * For participants flying from outside the U.S., air flights can only be reimbursed if the carrier is allowed by the Fly America Act and U.S. Open Skies agreements and normally reimbursable with U.S. government (NSF) sponsored research funds.
-  * For long distance ground travel, mass transportation (train, bus) is preferred to long distance taxi.
+  * For long distance ground travel in US/Europe, mass transportation (train, bus) is preferred to long distance taxi.
+Uber is recommended in India.
   * Receipts should be provided in electronic form (scanned or clear photos), preferably grouped together into a single pdf file.
   * The form(s) for reimbursement are linked below.
-This should in general be filled out by one week after the end of the school week itself (i.e. Friday, 3 August, 2018) and submitted along with the electronic copy of the receipts described above.
+This should in general be filled out by one week after the end of the event itself and submitted along with the electronic copy of the receipts described above.

   If you have any questions or doubts about travel reimbursement please send an email with your travel plan to [david.lange@cern.ch](mailto:david.lange@cern.ch) before booking to get confirmation on reimbursement.